 A camel ride was on my travel bucket list and the rides at Giza Pyramids are the real deal, an authentic experience.
 You climb on the camel from the ground not an elevated platform.
 A word of advice—if you don’t lean back as the camel stands up, you will topple forward.
 This camel ride demands a little physical agility but once I’m up, it’s so surreal.
 A camel handler holds the reigns and walks the camel with you.

-Now, a word to the wise, watch out for scammers.
+Now, a word of caution— watch out for scammers.
 My tour guide Mohammed helped me negotiate a fair price for my camel ride.
 There are incidences where camel handlers will take you behind the pyramids and ask for more cash to take your picture.
 It’s a popular shakedown you can avoid by getting your traveling companions to take photos of your camel ride.
 Overall, the experience is well worth it.

 The Temple of the Valley next to the Great Sphinx is where Egyptians mummified the bodies of their dead royalty.

-Bodies spent 40 days being mummified here before they were transferred to a neighboring temple to continue the mummification process for another 30 days.
+Egyptians mummified the bodies in a 40-day process here before transferring them to a neighboring temple to continue the mummification process for another 30 days.
 The mummification practice began during the Fourth and Fifth Dynasties about 2600 BC and continued for more than 2,000 years, into the Roman Period from 30 BC to 364 AD.
 Egyptians removed all organs except for the heart and preserved the main organs separately in alabaster jars, buried with the mummy.